Last updated on January 25th, 2026 at 08:33 am

 3. APA Hotel Shinjuku-Gyoemmae ⭐️⭐️⭐️

-The main Shinjuku station is about 10 minutes walk.
-However, there’s Shinjuku Gyoemmae Subway Station only 180 meters on foot.
-Also I enjoyed a peaceful stroll and lunch I picked up at 7 Eleven at the nearby Shinjuku Gyoen Park.
+The central Shinjuku station is about 10 minutes walk.
+However, Shinjuku Gyoemmae Subway Station is only 180 meters away on foot.
+Also, I enjoyed a peaceful stroll and lunch I picked up at 7-Eleven at the nearby Shinjuku Gyoen Park.

 APA Hotel Shinjuku-Gyoemmae Hotel